rstudio/gt/tests/testthat/_snaps/gt_group.md

       gt_tbls_3 %>% grp_add(gt_tbl_4, .after = 2.01)
     Condition
       Error in `grp_add()`:
-      !
-An integer value should be supplied for `.after`.
+      ! `.after` must be a whole number, not the number 2.01.

 ---